bjornbredesen/MOCCA/README.md

 ## Installing

 On Debian-based systems, the easiest way to install MOCCA is using `apt-get`.
-MOCCA is available via a PPA on launchpad.
+Ubuntu builds of MOCCA are available via a PPA on launchpad.
 Run
 ```sudo add-apt-repository ppa:bjornbredesen/mocca && sudo apt-get update && sudo apt-get install mocca```

 To build, run